Chicago Ridge, Illinois: RidgeFest

 Chicago Ridge hosts the annual RidgeFest celebration the last weekend in July at Freedom Park.
 It is one of the best-known summer festivals in the southwest suburban Chicago area.
 It consistently draws large crowds from throughout the Chicago metropolitan area.

 Parks and recreation

 The Chicago Ridge Park District has 23 acre of land available for recreational purposes, divided among nine parks containing tennis courts, baseball fields, a fitness center/gymnasium, and a newly completed miniature golf/batting cages complex.
 The district offers over 100 programs for residents of all ages.

 Transportation

 Chicago Ridge has a station on Metra's SouthWest Service, which provides daily rail service between Manhattan, Illinois, and Chicago Union Station.
+Pace provides bus service on multiple routes connecting Chicago Ridge to destinations across the Southland.

 Education

 Public schools

 Chicago Ridge provides some public services.
 These include the Chicago Ridge Public Library, Elden Finley Junior High School, Ridge Central Elementary School, Ridge Lawn Elementary School, Freedom Activity Center (which provides preschool), and Teen Center.

 Public schooling is provided through the Chicago Ridge School District 1271/2.
 Elden Finley Junior is Chicago Ridge's middle school.
 The mascot is a Viking.
 The colors are black, white, and gray.
 They provide grades 6 through 8.

 Ridge Central Elementary School is one of Chicago Ridge's elementary schools.
 The mascot are stars, and the colors are navy blue and gold.
 They provide grades pre-kindergarten through fifth.

 Ridge Lawn Elementary School is the other of Chicago Ridge's elementary schools.
 The mascot is an eagle.
 The colors are royal and white.
 They provide grades pre-kindergarten through fifth.

 Chicago Ridge high school students attend Harold L. Richards High School in neighboring Oak Lawn.